gdmarmerola/gdmarmerola.github.io/_posts/2016-07-09-my-first-kaggle-competition.md

 image: first_kaggle_cover
 category: [kaggle]
 mathjax: true
-summary: What I've learned and how I succeeded in a big Kaggle competition.
+summary: What I've learned and how I succeeded in a big Kaggle competition
 ---

 # My first (and only) Kaggle Top 10%